roey-weizman/Graphics-Rubik-s-Cube-with-OpenGL/README.md

 # Rubik-s-Cube-
-Rubik's cube with OpenGL written with c++
+Rubik's cube with OpenGL written with c++, project's solution is compiled with Visual Studio 2017.

 Rendering a dynamic Rubic's cube using Rotations and Translations.